pooja-gera/TheWireUsChallenge/Day 36/README.md

 ## GCD and LCM
 ## DAY THIRTY SIX
 ## Challenge Master - Deekshita Verma
+## Platform at which this question was asked : Codechef

 EXPLANATION
 Two integers A and B are the inputs.
 Write a program to find GCD and LCM of A and B.